-Navigation fees, landing fees and other rent increased \$42.6 million, or 36.6%, primarily due to increased flying and other rent due to higher purchased capacity to meet increased Charter customer demand.
+Navigation fees, landing fees and other rent decreased \$14.1 million, or 8.9%, primarily due to a decrease in purchased capacity, which is a component of other rent, partially offset by increased flying.

-Passenger and ground handling services increased \$11.2 million, or 10.4%, primarily due to higher costs from flying to more expensive locations and increased Charter flying.
+Passenger and ground handling services increased \$11.7 million, or 9.9%, primarily due to increased passenger flying and higher costs incurred as a result of labor-related service disruptions.